 George sat on the floor, on a blanket, just like Old John.
 His wife, sat next to him, on her own blanket.
 A small girl sat next to George's wife, on the old lady's blanket, to her left.

 A third woman was singing and helping out with the ceremony.
 She sat on the front of the quilted blanket.
-They spread out a blanket and the patient was on one end of it, and she was sitting on the other.
+They spread out a blanket and the problem-man was on one end of it, and she was sitting on the other.
 The sand cloth was between them.

 A woman and two men sat on a bed along the wall across from George and the old woman.
-They were on the other side of the patient, to his left.
+They were on the other side of the problem-man, to his left.
 One man, about forty-five or fifty, sat in the far corner, on the bed, with the woman.
 The other man, an old man with a cane, sat on the near side.
 Some other women sat on this side of the old man with the cane.
 They sat on small benches, regular benches.
 The benches were, maybe, three feet long or so.
 There was one, two, three, four women -- not including the woman sitting on the bed at the far end of the room.

-Another old woman, maybe ninety, maybe eighty, maybe eighty-five, sat around at the near-end corner, in the kitchen end of the room.
+Another old woman, maybe ninety, maybe eighty, maybe eighty-five, sat around at the near-end corner, in the kitchen area end of the room.

 We sat between the door and the small wall, behind a woman, maybe about forty, with a small girl.
 She was the woman of the guy who was being doctored, and was sitting there watching every move.
 In front of her she had two pouches, folded up.
 They were deer hide, probably home-tanned deer hide.
 There were one, two, three, four, five blankets, and a new galvanized water pail sitting by the woman.
 In front of the drummer, in front of George, there was a similar bundle: five blankets, and a water bucket.
 One blanket was quilted.